 In some situations, your vet may subscribe to other treatment methods that either do not involve drugs or incorporate them for persistent conditions like arthritis.
 Acupuncture, weight control, hydrotherapy, exercises, massage, and dietary controls can also help alleviate arthritis symptoms in dogs.

-Similarly, food supplements such as fish oil, turmeric, glucosamine, and chondroitin sulfate can help cut the pangs of pain.
+Similarly, food supplements such as fish oil for dogs, turmeric, and dog joint supplements containing glucosamine and chondroitin sulfate can help cut the pangs of pain.
 Consult with your vet on the best treatment procedure for your dog’s chronic pains.

 Safe OTC Pain Medicines for Dogs

 Sometimes the signs of pain in dogs may come at odd hours when all veterinary clinics are closed.
 If this happens, don’t worry, as there are some over-the-counter medications that you can pick and help your favorite furred friend feel better.
 However, you shouldn’t rely on these options as final treatments.
 Consider visiting your vet as soon as you can afterward, and if symptoms persist.
 Here are some options to consider:

 - Benadryl- Good for treating itching and allergies.
 It also helps in soothing swellings on insect stings and bites.
 The typical dosage is ½ to 1 mg per pound of animal’s weight.